Bedrock-OSS/bedrock-wiki/docs/entities/sleeping-entities.md

 }
 ```

-This component is needed for entity understand when to sleep.
+This component is required for entity understand when to sleep.
 It runs event if it isn't day time.

 :::warning
-You need some basic navigation components for your entity be able to move.
+You need some basic navigation components for your entity be able to move to bed.
 :::

 ### Component Groups